Blinken eyes African conflicts, human rights concerns on official visit | DW | 19.11.2021

 On his first visit to Africa, US top envoy Antony Blinken has addressed Ethiopia's raging Tigray conflict, the terrorism threat in Africa and human rights concerns in Nigeria.

-United States Secretary of State Antony Blinken's visit to Nigeria comes as Africa's most populous nation grapples with a myriad of challenges.
+United States Secretary of State Antony Blinken's visit to Nigeria — his second stop on a three-nation tour — comes as Africa's most populous nation grapples with a myriad of challenges.

 The country is facing rising insecurity amid a spate of kidnappings for ransom in the north, the Boko Haram Islamist insurgency, a secessionist push in the south and inflation that has affected most of Nigeria's 206 million people.